rameshaj/LendingClubCaseStudy/README.md

 To do EDA on Lending Club data and provide insights

 ## Instruction
-- ipymb file contain Pythin code
+- ipynb file contain Pythin code
-- AjayRameshLeadingCaseStudy.pdf file should be downloaded for full preview.
+- AjayRamesh_LeadingCaseStudy.pdf file should be downloaded for full preview.
 Sometimes it does not show full content in Git

 ## Table of Contents